-2 Allegations are listed at section 20(1) of the Osteopaths Act 1993.
+1 Allegations are listed at section 20(1) of the Osteopaths Act 1993.

-Where the PCC has concluded that the allegation is not well-founded, section 22(14) provides for the PCC to include in its Fitness to Practise Report (see below) for the year in question a statement of that fact if the registrant so requests.
+Where the PCC has concluded that the allegation is not well founded, section 22(14) provides for the PCC to include in its report for the year in question a statement of that fact if the registrant so requests.

-The Freedom of Information Act 2000 creates a general right of access to all types of recorded information held by public bodies.
-The GOsC publishes a model publication scheme detailing the information that is readily available from the GOsC.
+The Freedom of Information Act 2000 creates a general right of access to all types of recorded information held by public authorities.
+The GOsC publishes a model publication scheme that details the information that is readily available from the GOsC.
 The aim is to make as much information as possible readily available.